-What to know about the new BA.2.86 'highly mutated' COVID variant found in the US
+What you need to know about BA.2.86, the new ‘highly mutated’ COVID variant

 “We really don’t know if BA.2.86 will lead to increased numbers of cases,” Pekosz says.
 "The sequence can’t tell us how much disease the virus will cause, nor can it tell us how well it’s spreading," says Pekosz.
 Only time and more data will tell.

-However, the BA.2.86 does not appear to be behind the recent summer uptick in COVID around the country.
-Over the last month, there has been an increase in cases and hospitalizations in the U.S., likely driven by a combination of the new EG.5 subvariant and other omicron variants circulating, TODAY.com previously reported.
+BA.2.86 did not drive the late summer surge in cases and hospitalizations in the U.S., experts told NBC News.
+This was likely driven by a combination of EG.5 and other omicron variants.

-In the last two weeks, there has been a 25% increase in the number of average daily COVID-19 hospitalizations, according to an NBC News analysis.
+Pirola is not currently driving an increase in infections, though the proportion of cases it's causing is expected to rise in the coming months, the CDC said.

-In mid-August, weekly COVID-19 hospitalizations were the highest they had been since April 2023.
-However, the death rate due to COVID is still decreasing week by week, per CDC data.
+Nationwide, COVID hospitalizations appear to be trending upwards.
+In the last two weeks, average daily hospitalizations in the U.S. increased by 8.8%, according to an NBC News analysis.
+However, BA.2.86 does not appear to be responsible for a rise in hospitalizations, the CDC said.

 How will BA.2.86 affect boosters this fall?

-"The reactivity of the booster to this variant would be predicted to be low," says Pekosz, meaning that the variant is probably not a good match to the updated boosters.
+It has since been overtaken by other strains, but the updated COVID-19 vaccine appears to generate a strong immune response against BA.2.86, and experts anticipate the shots will provide cross-protection against newer strains circulating this winter, TODAY.com previously reported.

-"This is something that could trigger a brand new booster based on its sequence, if this variant truly did become a significant cause of cases.
-But we don't know that now," says Pekosz.
+Moderna said that clinical trial data confirmed its new vaccine "showed an 8.7 to 11-fold increase in neutralizing antibodies against circulating variants, including BA.2.86."

-The updated booster will be well-matched to the other strains currently circulating, says Pekosz, so it's still important for people to stay up to date with COVID vaccines.
-According to the CDC, the updated vaccine will still be effective at reducing severe disease and hospitalization.
+The boosters are well-matched to the other strains currently making people sick, says Pekosz — and they will still be effective at reducing severe disease and hospitalization, per the CDC — so it's important for people to stay up to date with COVID vaccines.

-The CDC has not yet released any firm guidance around booster doses for the fall.
-When the agency does make recommendations about who should get the booster this fall, the experts anticipate it will be for high-risk individuals.
-These include people over the age of 65, people with underlying health conditions and the immunocompromised.
+The CDC is encouraging everyone eligible get the shot, especially those at higher risk, which includes people over the age of 65, those with underlying health conditions and the immunocompromised.

-In addition to vaccination, people can protect themselves against COVID-19 by wearing a mask, practicing social distancing, avoiding sick people, and maintaining good hand hygiene.
+In addition to vaccination, people can protect themselves against COVID-19 by taking precautions such as wearing a mask, practicing social distancing, avoiding sick people and maintaining good hand hygiene.

 This article was originally published on TODAY.com